stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 The de-duplication process for a given vertex is:

-1. Lookup the index of the vertex.
+1. Lookup the index of the vertex from the `map` table.

-2. If the vertex already exists in the model add its index.
+2. If the vertex already exists add its index to the model.

-3. Otherwise add the vertex __and__ its allocated index and create a new `map` entry.
+3. Otherwise add the vertex __and__ its index to the model and register it in the lookup table.

 This is implemented in the overloaded `add` method as follows: